 Picks and predictions

-In 2021, a field of eight horses ran in Belmont Stakes.
-We'll find out which horses are running this year in June.
+In 2022, a field of eight horses ran in the Belmont Stakes.
 The biggest Belmont Stakes field was 15 horses in 1983.

-Once the race at Belmont Park is done, the most important information to bettors is the results: Which horses finished in the top three, and how much did those wagers pay out.
+Once the race at Belmont Park is done, the most important information to bettors is the results: Which horses finished in the Top 3, and how much did those wagers pay out?
 Our Belmont Stakes results guide will be updated immediately following the race and contains tons of historical information.

-Horse racing fans can watch the 2022 Belmont Stakes on NBC.
+Horse racing fans can watch the 2023 Belmont Stakes on FOX.

 How to bet on horse racing